Approach to Partnering

 AI-BRIDGES is built through collaboration.
 The project brings together individuals, institutions, and communities that share a commitment to improving how data and knowledge are stewarded, connected, and reused in the age of generative AI.

-Contributors engage in different ways and depth, depending on their roles, capacities, interests and strategic goals.
-What connects them is a shared recognition that the challenges this project addresses cannot be tackled by any single organization, discipline, or region alone; they must be tackled together.
+Contributors engage in different ways and levela, depending on their roles, capacities, interests and strategic goals.
+What connects them is a shared recognition that the challenges this project addresses cannot be tackled by any single organization, discipline, or region alone; they must be addressed collectively.
 If you wish to be added as a collaborator, please contact us at: [email protected].

 Core Partners